pewpewnor/HyperSpace/README.md

 ## Code Documentation:

 ## Contribute:
-- Feel free to comment on any issues you find interesting or open up your own issues
+- Feel free to comment on any issues you find interesting
+- You can also open up your own issues, whether for coding up new features based of the concept art, code refactoring, design improvement, etc
 - If you have any questions, open up a new issue with the tag 'question'
-- Don't by shy, we all made mistakes and are scared sometimes, we accept any help from beginner programmers
+- Don't by shy, we all made mistakes and are scared sometimes, we accept any help from beginner programmers (we're beginners too)